ImperialCollegeLondon/Design-Engineering-Masters-Project/Module_and_assessment/README.md

 					Analyse and define original insights from research into complex scenarios for design engineering.
 				</p>
 				<p style="font-weight: normal; font-size: smaller;">
+					<strong>M4 Technical literature</strong>
-					<strong>M4 Technical literature</strong>Select and critically evaluate technical literature and other sources of information to solve complex problems
+					Select and critically evaluate technical literature and other sources of information to solve complex problems.
 				</p>
 				<p style="font-weight: normal; font-size: smaller;">
+					<strong>M5 Design</strong>
-					<strong>M5 Design</strong>Design solutions for complex problems that evidence some originality and meet a combination of societal, user, business and customer needs as appropriate.
-This will involve consideration of applicable health & safety, diversity, inclusion, cultural, societal, environmental and commercial matters, codes of practice and industry standards
+					Design solutions for complex problems that evidence some originality and meet a combination of societal, user, business and customer needs as appropriate.
+This will involve consideration of applicable health & safety, diversity, inclusion, cultural, societal, environmental and commercial matters, codes of practice and industry standards.
 				</p>
 			</th>
 			<td><ul>